 As SBT methodologies are developed (over the coming one to two years), we will work to create as much consistency as possible in how these "translation" steps are carried out for the issue areas listed in Table 6.
 Such work on translation will be done by SBTN in coordination with the Earth Commission (see Section 1.3) to ensure consistency between the "safe and just corridor" they are working to define and the specific SBT methods under development by SBTN.
+For further reading on translation, please see Bjørn et al. (2020); Lucas & Wilting (2018); McElroy & van Engelen (2012); McElroy (2008); and Sabag Muñoz & Gladek (2017), as well as our Technical Annex 9.

-To date, our work on translation has been focused primarily on mapping the approaches to measurement used for planetary boundaries/environmental thresholds, societal goals, and corporate sustainability reporting, as shown in the indicator crosswalk.
-The crosswalk in Technical

-Annex 4.1 can serve as a preliminary resource for companies seeking to gather baseline data and begin to set targets.
+To date, our work on translation has focused primarily on mapping approaches to measurement used for planetary boundaries/environmental thresholds, societal goals, and corporate sustainability reporting, as shown in our indicator crosswalk in Technical Annex 4.1.
+This Annex can serve as a preliminary resource for companies beginning to set targets.